forde-dev/blog_jekyll/_posts/2018-07-19-archshell.markdown

 KEYMAP="uk"

 # set up what packages need to be installed (also more on this below)
-PKG="base base-devel refind-efi wireless_tools nfs-utils ntfs-3g openssh pkgfile pacman-contrib mlocate mlocate alsa-utils bash-completion rsync"
+PKG="base base-devel grub wireless_tools nfs-utils ntfs-3g openssh pkgfile pacman-contrib mlocate mlocate alsa-utils bash-completion rsync"
 {% endhighlight %}

 In the above variables you can set them all to suit your own preference.